matuteiglesias/journal/content/Dev/2023-03-27_Enhanced_Choropleth_Maps_with_Custom_Features.md

 **🕒 08:55–09:10**
 **🏷️ Labels**: Choropleth Maps, Geopandas, Matplotlib, Data Visualization, Python
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal:
-The session aimed to enhance the visualization of choropleth maps using [[Python]] libraries such as GeoPandas and [[Matplotlib]] by customizing features like colorbars, color scales, and map projections.
+The session aimed to enhance the [[visualization]] of choropleth maps using [[Python]] libraries such as GeoPandas and [[Matplotlib]] by customizing features like colorbars, color scales, and map projections.

 ### Key Activities:
 - Customized the colorbar in choropleth maps by creating a separate axis and adjusting its properties.